Let’s Encrypt has announced that it will no longer send certificate expiration notification emails. What now?

 Pros

-• Written in Python and cross-platform, meaning that you can use it for more than Ubuntu monitoring.
+• Written in Python and cross-platform can be used for more than Ubuntu monitoring

 Cons